-Configuration of the keys and evaluation of key strokes is done using Mkey utilities and the Mkey driver (see the "Provit Mkey utilities user's manual").
+Configuration of the keys and evaluation of key strokes is made using Mkey utilities and the Mkey driver (see the "Provit Mkey Utilities User Manual").

 4. Brightness/Contrast

 The brightness (background lighting) and the contrast of Provit display units can be set in the following ways: